How to answer "Message me if you also love..." on Tinder

 Should the interest be niche or broad?+

 Specific over broad, but not so niche that 99% of the pool can't engage.
 'Discontinued cereal' is specific (real filter) but accessible (most people have nostalgia for one).
 'A specific subgenre's patch-update meta' is too niche; 'food' is too broad.
-The test: would someone outside the niche immediately know whether they qualify, and someone inside immediately know to engage?

 A values answer attracts a specific kind of matcher.
 The next bottleneck is the conversation — making sure the messages back up what the prompt promised.